MIYAGI SANT JUAN BAUTISTA MUSEUM

 Calendar

-What Was the Keichō Embassy (a Japanese Diplomatic Mission to Europe)?
+What Was the Keicho Embassy Japanese Diplomatic Mission to Europe?

-In 1613, they set sail across the Pacific aboard the Western-style sailing ship SANT JUAN BAUTISTA, built in Masamune’s domain, reaching Mexico and then Spain.
+In 1613, the mission crossed the Pacific aboard the Western-style sailing ship Sant Juan Bautista, built in DATE Masamune’s domain.

 Facility Guide

-Scan the QR code here for the English guide.
+Scan the QR codes in the exhibition area to access the English guide.

 -